afdataschool/vim-bash/_episodes/01-vim.md

 One you are in place, type `i` to enter insert mode on the left-hand-side of the current character.
 You can also type `a` to enter insert mode on the right-hand-side (i.e. 'a'fter) the character.
 Try this out, and add some more text.

-(If you spend too much time working in Vim, your word documents start to accumlate random `:w` in them).

 There are lots of resources available to help you learn Vim.
 Vim even has its own tutorial.
 Exit vim, then from the shell, type: